 Professional Training and Development

 Each Fellow will receive various types of individual and group supervision for the range of activities and services they provide, which will be logged to document hours as required by state licensing boards.
 This supervision includes one hour of weekly, face-to-face, individual supervision by Maryland licensed psychologists to cover the Fellow's individual clients, initial assessments, crisis duty, and general professional development.
 In addition to this supervision, Fellows who co-facilitate group therapy will receive one hour of weekly, face-to-face, individual supervision about group work from the senior staff co-facilitator.
-For after-hours rotations, Fellows will be supervised by an Associate Director who provides consultation and backup for crisis management.
+For after-hours rotations, Fellows will be supervised by a senior staff member who provides consultation and backup for crisis management.
 Fellows receive apprenticeship supervision from the senior staff member with whom they are apprenticing to review the functional area and discuss the Fellow's observations and experience.
 The frequency of these meetings varies according to mutual needs of staff and Fellow.
 Fellows also receive administrative supervision at the beginning, middle, and end of the year from the Fellowship Training Coordinator to create and review training and professional goals, as well as provide feedback about the Program.
 Clinical Team Meetings and staff Case Conferences also serve as two hours of weekly group supervision for Fellows as clinical treatment, case management and conceptualization are discussed in these meetings.
 All supervision will be designed to support and enhance the Fellow’s professional progress throughout that year.

-Advanced Clinical Seminar is a one-hour seminar that meets regularly for an in-depth exploration of complex clinical cases and diagnoses.
+Advanced Clinical Seminar is a one-hour seminar that meets for an in-depth exploration of complex clinical cases and diagnoses.
 It provides Fellows with broader exposure to clinical work than we may see working in a brief psychotherapy setting.

 Professional Development Seminar is a one-hour seminar that meets regularly and explores issues such as career discernment, job seeking, and the developmental journey of being a Postdoctoral Fellow.
 It helps Fellows obtain information, support, and perspective on intentionally developing their professional identity.